achtnullzwei/Doorman/docs/en/changelog/firmware.md

 ## 2025.5.0
 ### 🚀 What's New?
-- **Expand Support for Model Settings**
+- **Expanded Support for Model-Specific Settings**
-   Implemented settings compatibility for TCS TASTA (Koch TC60) IVW5xxx and ISW5xxx models.
+   Settings compatibility has been added for TCS TASTA (Koch TC60) `IVW5xxx` and `ISW5xxx` models.

-- **Support for Acknowledgment Messages**
+- **Added Support for Acknowledgment Messages**
-   Acknowledgment messages, previously unaccounted for, have now been implemented after further investigation.
+   Acknowledgment messages are now properly handled, following additional investigation into previously unsupported cases.

-- **Streamlined Door Controls with Lock Entities**
+- **Streamlined Door Control with Unified Lock Entities**
-  The `Open ...
-Door` buttons have been retired in favor of new, unified lock entities.
+  The `Open Door` buttons have been replaced by new, standardized lock entities.
-  Now, you can use `lock.open` and `lock.unlock` actions in Home Assistant to control door access.
+  You can now use `lock.open` and `lock.unlock` actions in Home Assistant for seamless door control.
-  This update simplifies dashboard integration and brings a cleaner, more consistent user experience.
+  This change simplifies dashboard integration and delivers a more consistent, intuitive experience.

+- **Extended Ring to Open to Apartment Doorbells**
+   From now on `Ring to Open` supports the apartment doorbell when used with a Nuki Smart Lock, enabling more convenient and seamless access.

 ### ✨ Improvements
+- **Refined Configuration for Ring to Open**
+   The configuration options have been split into individual options for each door, giving you greater flexibility to tailor `Ring to Open` behavior to your specific needs.

+- **Smarter Ring to Open with Pattern Recognition**
+  The door now opens only when a configured doorbell ring pattern is detected, offering more precise control over access.

+- **Extended Model Detection Support**
+   Detection capabilities now include additional older models.

 - **Enhanced Reliability with Remote Peripheral**
    Data reading is now based on RMT, providing more reliability compared to the previous interrupt-based method.

-- **Extended Model Detection Support**
-   Detection capabilities now include additional older models.

 - **Command Queue**
    Outgoing commands are now queued to prevent data loss.

-- **Expand "Ring to Open" Functionality to Apartment Doorbell**
-   It is now possible to integrate the apartment doorbell with the "Ring to Open" automation when using a Nuki Smart Lock, offering even greater convenience and seamless access.

-- **Refined "Ring to Open" Logic with Doorbell Pattern Recognition**
-  The door now opens automatically only when a recognized doorbell ring pattern is used, giving you more control over how access is granted.

 ### 📝 Other Updates
 - **More Readable Log Messages**
    Log messages have been refined for improved clarity and readability.

 ### 🚨 Breaking Changes
-- **RMT Updates**
+- **Transition to RMT Components**
    The `TC:BUS` component no longer supports the `rx_pin` and `tx_pin` options.
-   Instead, `remote_receiver` and `remote_transmitter` components must now be defined.
+   Instead, you must now define the `remote_receiver` and `remote_transmitter` components.

 - **Removed Open Door Buttons**
-  The `Open ...
-Door` buttons have been removed.
+  The `Open Door` buttons have been removed in favor of more efficient control methods.

+- **Renamed Ring to Open Entities**
+  The `Ring to Open` entities are now labeled as `RTO: Door Name – Setting` to reflect the updated configuration structure, improving clarity and consistency.

 - **Renamed Nuki Lock**
-  The `Nuki Lock` entity has been renamed to `Apartment Door` for consistency and better alignment with the naming of other doors.
+  The `Nuki Lock` entity has been renamed to `Apartment Door` for better alignment with the naming convention used for other doors.

 - **Minimum ESPHome Version Set**
-   We’ve bumped the minimum required version to **2025.3.0**.
+   The minimum required version has been updated to **2025.3.0**.

 ## 2025.3.0
 ### ✨ Improvements